 The Associate of General Studies Degree (A.G.S.) offers students maximum flexibility in selecting courses to meet their individual employment and educational goals.
 Although many courses leading to the Associate of General Studies Degree may be transferable on an individual basis, sometimes the combination of courses will not complete a major area suitable for transfer.
 Students should see an advisor pertaining to the transfer of courses taken to complete the Associate of General Studies Degree.

 ENG 1003 Composition I

 ENG 1013 Composition II

 MATH 1113 Applied Math or

 MATH 1023 College Algebra or

 MATH 1043 Quantitative Reasoning

-CIS 1203 Introduction to Computers , or
+CIS 1203 Introduction to Computers , o

-CIS 1053 Computer Essentials

-Social Science elective

-(Choose from any three credit hour course from

-GEOG, HIST, ECON 3213, POSC, PSY, or SOC)